mat-devx/mat-devx/README.md

 ## ✨ About Me

 Hi!
-I'm **mat-devx**, a passionate junior web developer focused on creating modern, interactive websites with smooth animations and crisp icons.
+I'm **Mathew Valiente**, a passionate junior web developer focused on creating modern, interactive websites with smooth animations and crisp icons.
 I love experimenting with CSS, JavaScript, and animation libraries to make web experiences fun and engaging!

 - 🧑‍💻 Building real-world projects & learning modern frameworks
 - 🎨 Crafting UIs that are both beautiful & user-friendly